Rovanion/comet-sensor/README.md

 sudo apt-get install virtualenv pep8 pylint
 ```

 It's recommended to use virtualenv for development which allows for setup and other possibly system damaging procedures without actually running the risk of doing so.
-To set up the virtual environment for the first time:
+To set up the virtual environment for the first time, stand in the source code folder and run:

 ```bash
 virtualenv -p /usr/bin/python3 env